Clamentos/FabRISC/src/spec/Section6.typ

             [11], [Reserved for future uses.]
         )),

-        [FabRISC provides a 2-bit ISA parameter called *Counter Register File Size (CRFS)* to indicate the number of registers of the performance counter file.
+        [FabRISC provides the *Counter Register File Size (CRFS)* 2-bit ISA parameter, to indicate the number of registers of the performance counter file.
 If the system doesn't support the PERFC module, then this parameter has no meaning and must be set to zero for convention.
 The possible values are listed in the table below:],

         align(center, table(